-This subarea extends from Cape Falcon (45°46.00' N. lat.) to Humbug Mountain, Oregon (42°40.50' N. lat.) and is allocated 95.0 percent of the Oregon/California sport allocation minus any amount of pounds needed to contribute to the Oregon portion of the Columbia River subarea quota.
+This subarea extends from Cape Falcon (45°46.00' N. lat.) to Humbug Mountain, Oregon (42°40.50' N. lat.) and is allocated 92.0 percent of the Oregon/California sport allocation minus any amount of pounds needed to contribute to the Oregon portion of the Columbia River subarea quota.
 The structuring objectives for this subarea are to provide two periods of fishing opportunity in Spring and in Summer in productive deeper water areas along the coast, principally for charterboat and larger private boat anglers, and provide a period of fishing opportunity in the summer for nearshore waters for small boat anglers.
-Fixed season dates will be established preseason for the Spring opening and will not be modified inseason except that the Spring opening may be modified inseason if the combined Oregon all-depth Spring and Summer season total quotas are estimated to be achieved.
-Recent year catch rates will be used as a guideline for estimating the catch rate for the Spring fishery each year.
-The number of fixed season days established will be based on the projected catch per day with the intent of not exceeding the subarea season quota.
-ODFW will monitor landings and provide a post-season estimate of catch within 1 week of the end of the fixed season.
-If sufficient catch remains for an additional day of fishing after the Spring season, openings will be provided if possible in May - July.
-Potential open dates for both the Spring (May - July) and Summer (August - October) seasons will be announced preseason.
-If a decision is made inseason to allow fishing on one or more additional days, notice of the opening will be announced on the NMFS hotline (206) 526-6667 or (800) 662-9825.
-No all-depth halibut fishing will be allowed on the additional dates unless the opening date has been announced on the NMFS hotline.
 Any poundage remaining unharvested in the Spring all-depth subquota will be added to the Summer all-depth sub-quota.
-Any poundage that is not needed to extend the inside 40-fathom (73 m) fishery through to October 31 will be added to the Summer all-depth season if it can be used, and any poundage remaining unharvested from the Summer alldepth fishery will be added to the inside 40-fathom (73 m) fishery subquota, if it can be used.
+Any poundage that is not needed to extend the inside 40-fathom (73 m) fishery through October 31 will be added to the Summer all-depth season if it can be used, and any poundage remaining unharvested from the Summer all-depth fishery will be added to the inside 40fathom (73 m) fishery subquota, if it can be used.
+If inseason it is determined via joint consultation between IPHC, NMFS and ODFW, that the combined all-depth and inside 40-fathom (73 m) fisheries will not harvest the entire quota to the subarea, quota may be transferred inseason to another subarea south of Leadbetter Point, WA by NMFS via an update to the recreational halibut hotline.
 The daily bag limit is one halibut per person, unless otherwise specified, with no size limit.
-During days open to all-depth halibut fishing, no groundfish may be retained, except sablefish when allowed by groundfish regulations, if halibut are on board the vessel.
+During days open to all-depth halibut fishing, no groundfish may be taken and retained, possessed or landed, except sablefish when allowed by groundfish regulations, if halibut are on board the vessel.
 A yelloweye rockfish conservation area that is closed to recreational halibut fishing is defined by the following coordinates in the order listed:

-'''

-44° 37.46 N. lat.; 124° 24.92 W. long.;
+''' 44° 37.46 N. lat.; 124° 24.92 W. long.;

-44° 37.46 N. lat.; 124° 23.63 W. long.;

-44° 28.71 N. lat.; 124° 21.80 W. long.;

-44° 28.71 N. lat.; 124° 24.10 W. long.;

-44° 31.42 N. lat.; 124° 25.47 W. long.;

-and connecting back to 44° 37.46 N. lat.; 124° 24.92 W. long.
+and connecting back to 44° 37.46 N. lat.; 124° 24.92 W. long. '''

-'''